 Dr Julian Boullin is a Consultant Cardiologist and Electrophysiologist working in the NHS at Dorset County Hospital and the Royal Bournemouth Hospital.
-He sees private patients at the BMI Winterbourne in Dorchester and at the Dorset Heart Clinic in Bournemouth.
+He sees private patients at the BMI Winterbourne in Dorchester and at the Nuffield Hospital and the Dorset Heart Clinic in Bournemouth.

 Primary Medical Qualification